Monsanto guilty of chemical poisoning in France

 The agricultural branch of the French social security system says that since 1996, it has gathered farmers' reports of sickness potentially related to pesticides, with about 200 alerts a year.

-But only about 47 cases have been recognized as due to pesticides in the past 10 years.
+But only about 47 cases have been recognised as due to pesticides in the past 10 years.
 Francois, who suffers from neurological problems, obtained work invalidity status only after a court appeal.

 LESS INTENSIVE NOW